-- (i) When was your central heating system or partial central heating system installed? - (ii) Do you have a maintenance contract for the central heating system?
+- (i) When was your central heating system or partial central heating system installed?
+Before we moved in.
+Date not known. - (ii) Do you have a maintenance contract for the central heating system?
 No

 If you have answered yes, please give details of the company with which you have a maintenance contract: